Community Outreach

 Though largely assumed to be a gender-free discipline, architecture transcends the neutrality of geometrically determined and physically defined structures to become a site of lived life, where cultural processes, gender transactions, and spatial productions are continually enacted.
 The under representation of binary folks’ women’s body and experiences creates a possible setting for subordination and exploitation.
 From public to private space (from the city to the dwelling) and the grey areas in-between, gender sensitivity helps shape design and research projects.
 It is important to apply this knowledge to the design of public buildings, large scale urban projects, as well as planning and architecture.
 In the twenty-first century, it is vital for students to develop an understanding of gender as a theoretical construct in the perception and process of design.

 The workshop attempts to expose the students to look at the creation and consumption of the built environment from the analytical construct of gender.
 It will examine the relationship of space and behaviour of men and women at various scales and functions.
 Through observation, conversation, and recordings we hope to study their activities and categorize them under gender, age, and class.
 While touching upon basic concepts of feminism, the workshop hopes to develop visual literacy for “reading” space, and for understanding the ways in which landscapes organize and reflect gendered meanings in the Indian context.
+We are interested in conducting this workshop if there is an opportunity.

 Introduction to Research in Architecture